GabrielBellesi-edu/PP1_Astronomica_I_-IM/README.md

 │
 ├── models             <- EMPTY / Trained and serialized models, model predictions, or model summaries │
-├── notebooks          <- EMPTY / Jupyter notebooks.
+├── notebooks          <- CHECK / Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-jqp-initial-data-exploration`.
 │